About the Chorale

 Sangre de Cristo Chorale (SDCC) is among the longest continually performing independent chorales in New Mexico.
 Formed by its members in 1978, this is a self-governing chorale of adult auditioned singers led by a distinguished director.
 The Chorale performs diverse choral music in northern New Mexico for the educational and artistic enrichment of the audience, the community, and its members.

 A Passion for Community

 The Sangre de Cristo Chorale board, director, performers, guest musicians and accompanists are all northern New Mexico residents who are dedicated to music as a lifelong pursuit.
 They are united in the joy of creating music together and motivated by a goal of touching the hearts of listeners, which they call “creating community through song.”
 They now perform concerts in October, December, and April in Santa Fe and Los Alamos.
 The impact is broad: the Chorale has counted approximately 200 different members since its inception, with about 10 percent of the original members remaining for at least 30 years – and inspiring many new members.
-For nearly 40 decades, audience members have expressed their enjoyment of the Chorale, its wide-ranging repertoire and performance quality.
+For four decades, audience members have expressed their enjoyment of the Chorale, its wide-ranging repertoire and performance quality.

 Commitment to Youth

 More than 20 years ago the Chorale expanded its focus to helping enrich young singers by contributing formal choral educational outreach activities, in coordination with New Mexico schools.
 To date, approximately 500 students have apprenticed with, were tutored by, or received music and scholarships from the Chorale.
 Some of these students have gone on to prestigious careers in music.
 Click here to learn more about SDCC’s community engagement.